papermerge/papermerge-cli/README.md

 PLEASE BE CAREFUL WITH `--delete` FLAG AS IT WILL IRREVERSIBLE DELETE THE LOCAL COPY OF THE UPLOADED DOCUMENT!

+Choose to skip OCR of imported documents with `--skip-ocr` flag:

+    $ papermerge-cli import --skip-ocr /path/to/folder/

+Skip OCR flag can be used with folders (will apply to all docs in the folder) or with individual documents.
+`--skip-ocr` flag will work only with Papermerge REST API >= v3.1

 ### search

 Search for node (document or folder) by text or by tags: